SaltySpaghetto/LawnOfDead.Remake/README.md

-Made with PVZ.net to extract SexyAppFramework C# version Credit goes to PVZ 1 Developers and the people who made PVZ.net
+Made with Sexy App Framework, credits goes to popcap for that.